What can you do with a degree in Philosophy?

 Further, in a rapidly shifting, global economy, the study of Philosophy is especially helpful for those of us who will change career paths several times – often in response to the development of entirely new careers.
-To be able to ‘think on one’s feet’ and solve novel problems is a particular gift of students of Philosophy.
+Philosophy students are trained to think creatively and hypothetically, and so they are particularly able to ‘think on their feet’ and solve novel problems.